devopsyuva/terraform-deep-dive/T01-Terraform-architecture-workflow/05-terraform-arguments-attributes-metaarguments.md

 # Terraform Meta-arguments
 - Meta-arguments change a resource's behavior, such as using a count meta-argument to create multiple resources.
 - Meta-arguments are a function of Terraform itself and are not resource or provider-specific.
+- Example: for_each, count, depends_on, provider, and life-cycle

 ## References
 - [Arguments](https://www.terraform.io/docs/language/syntax/configuration.html#arguments)